Eman-Mohamed-Hamed/MobileComputing_Project/README.md

 Users are frequently exposed to malicious and phishing links.
 Most users cannot confidently determine whether a link is safe or harmful before opening it.

-## 🎯 Problem Statement

-Users are frequently exposed to suspicious links and QR codes.
-Although many have moderate awareness of phishing attacks, they still struggle to confidently identify malicious URLs.
-They need a simple, fast, and trustworthy tool that helps them verify links before opening them.

 ## 🎯 Our Mission
 Increase user trust and reduce phishing risks before opening any URL or QR code.